Division Street Transit-Oriented Development (TOD)

 Why Division Street?

-Division Street is one of Spokane’s busiest corridors, connecting neighborhoods, businesses, and schools while serving as a critical route.
-There are around 50,000 cars on it every day and STA’s Route 25 is used by almost a million people each year.
-With the City Line BRT service now running along Division Street, this corridor has the potential to become a model of TOD, addressing current connectivity challenges and opening opportunities that cater to the evolving needs of Spokane residents and visitors alike.
+Division Street connects neighborhoods, businesses, and schools while serving as a critical transit route.
+STA’s Route 25 hosts almost a million people each year, and the corridor currently sees 50,000 cars per day.
+With the upcoming opening of the North Spokane Corridor, and Division Street's role shifting as the primary north-south highway, this TOD plan looks at new options for the corridor.
+With the City Line Bus Rapid Transit service now running nearby, and new Bus Rapid Transit planned on Division, this study evaluates the potential for Division Street to become a model of TOD, addressing current connectivity challenges and opening new opportunities to meet the evolving needs of Spokane residents and visitors alike.

 What is Transit-Oriented Development (TOD)?

-Transit-Oriented Development, or TOD, is an approach to city planning that encourages dense, mixed-use communities centered around public transit.
-The idea is to create a community where people can live, work, shop, and access essential services within walking distance of transit options.
-TOD increases travel options while promoting healthy lifestyles, reducing environmental impact, and strengthening the local economy by bringing more people to the area.
+Transit-Oriented Development, or TOD, encourages walkable mixed-use communities centered around public transit.
+TOD fosters establishment of neighborhoods where people can live, work, shop, and access essential services within walking distance of transit options.

 The Division Street TOD Project aims to: